simonneutert/jquery-google-reviews/Readme.md

 #### Dear beginners and copy-pasters

-:octocat: *For those of you, who are new in programming or can only copy-paste, please make sure, that jQuery, the Google Maps API and the .js-file of this plugin are successfully loaded before you add this script to your html page. index.html is a working demo, the comments will guide you :wink:
+:octocat: *For those of you, who are new in programming or can only copy-paste, please make sure, that jQuery, the Google Maps API and the .js-file of this plugin are successfully loaded, before you call this script in your html page.*

+*index.html is a working demo, the comments will guide you :wink:*

-## Setup
+## Prerequisites

 * You must have jQuery in your project: [jQuery](http://jquery.com)